 The Directors recommend that a final dividend of 1.25 cents per ordinary share (fully franked) be declared.
-The record date for the final ordinary dividend will be 1 March 2017, with payment being made on 22 March 2017.
-No dividends or distributions have been paid during the Financial Year.
+The record date for the final ordinary dividend will be 2 March 2018, with payment being made on 23 March 2018.
+A final dividend of 1.25 cents per ordinary share (fully franked) was paid in March 2017; no other dividends or distributions have been paid during the Financial Year.